JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 21.
 Top: Amplitude modulation-like effects due to phase cancellation when phases are not appropriately matched.
 The signals for the two windows are shown in green and yellow, while the crossfade envelopes are shown in gray and red.
 The summed signal is shown on the right, showing disastrous phase cancellation.
 In the bottom panel we see the result when we maximize the overlap in the crossfade region.
 The phases are matched, and the sum is much closer to the desired result.*

-Pitch shifting makes use of a relatively simple algorithm named Waveform Similarity and Overlap Add (WSOLA).
+Pitch shifting makes use of a relatively simple algorithm named Waveform Similarity and OverLap Add (WSOLA).
 It works by generating small windows of audio which can be played back at a higher or lower speed (thereby adjusting the pitch).

 The problem with this approach is that in the regions where the individual windows are being crossfaded, phase cancellation can occur.
 This is illustrated in Figure 21.
-This is undesireable since it generates a ring-modulation-like sound which can easily be audible.
+This is undesirable since it generates a ring-modulation-like sound which can easily be audible.
 The WSOLA algorithm tries to mitigate this by computing the autocorrelation function between consecutive grains and using this to calculate a buffer offset needed to maximize the overlap of the waveforms in the crossfade region.

 While this algorithm provides a reasonably usable real-time pitch shifter, the algorithm is not well suited to pitching down drums, as the overlap searching can lead to audible stuttering effects.
 It can also have problems with wide stereo content, as finding an overlap which works for both channels at the same time can be problematic.